vanshmehandru/neonest/CODE_OF_CONDUCT.md

 ## 📋 Pull Request Guidelines

+📌 Contribution Behavior

-All contributions must align with this Code of Conduct.
-PRs containing inappropriate behavior, language, or content may be rejected.
-Further enforcement may follow as outlined below.
+All contributions, including Pull Requests, are expected to align with this Code of Conduct.
+Contributors should:

+- 🗣 Use respectful and inclusive language in comments, commit messages, and discussions.
+- 🚫 Avoid introducing content or changes that may be offensive, discriminatory, or insensitive.
+- 🤝 Accept review feedback gracefully, and provide constructive responses during code review or issue discussions.
+- 🧘‍♀ Remain calm and civil when resolving conflicts or differing technical opinions.

+Contributions that violate these expectations may be rejected or flagged for further enforcement as outlined below.

 ---